Last Updated on June 11, 2023 by lindseymahoney

 “The green part of [Vining Ivy] says that greens are still part of the story, but it has a jewel-like element added to it with the blue that makes it a bit enchanting,”Ashley McCollum, Glidden’s colour expert

-Mecc interiors use this moody, jewel-toned color as an accent color on a sofa using an inviting, velvet fabric.
+The moody, jewel-toned color can also be used as an accent color on a sofa using an inviting, velvet fabric.

-Farrow and Ball describe Bamboozle as a spirited, flame red that brings joy and warmth to any room scheme and is easy to use in traditional and modern homes.
-The living room below mixes two paint color trends this year with a muted pink on top and bold red on the bottom of the wall.
+This living room mixes two paint color trends this year with a muted pink on top and bold red on the bottom of the wall.

 This dark, rusty red looks great with creamy whites and earthy green accents as well.

-This deep red looks fantastic when paired with contrasting blues and greens, like the wallpaper highlighted below.
+This deep red looks fantastic when paired with contrasting blues and greens, like the wallpaper in the adjoining room.

 “A washed brown tone inspired by the shades found in nature, this warm neutral is being incorporated inside and out of the home.”– Sue Kim, Valspar® Color Marketing Manager

-I am drawn to taupe cabinets and this earthy color is the perfect tone in the kitchen below.
+I am drawn to mushroom-colored cabinets and this earthy hue is the perfect tone in this kitchen.